bofm/sublime-a-file-icon/README.md

 Rasterized icons can be found in `icons` folder.

-## Known Issues

-1. This package requires you to restart Sublime Text for the applied icons to take effect when:
-    - you install it,
-    - you change its preferences,
-    - you install a new theme that should be patched.
-2. The icons for packages provided by the community require to be installed.
-E.g. if you want to see `SCSS` icon you should install one of the `SCSS` syntax packages.

 ## Share The Love

 I've put a lot of time and effort into making **A File Icon** awesome.
 If you love it, you can buy me a coffee.
 I promise it will be a good investment 😉.